-Driving

-•To drive you must no longer be taking narcotic pain pills (plain Tylenol is allowed).
-Also, you must feel strong and alert.

-Follow-up

-- Make sure an appointment has been scheduled for you at Chippewa Valley Orthopedics & Sports Medicine for approximately 10-14 days after surgery. - Please call the office with any questions or concerns.
+Driving •To drive you must no longer be taking narcotic pain pills (plain Tylenol is allowed).
+Before driving, you must feel strong and alert and able to get in and out of the car without assistance.
+You should NOT drive with a splint.
+Follow-up • Make sure an appointment has been scheduled for you at Chippewa Valley Orthopedics & Sports Medicine for approximately 10-14 days after surgery. •Please call the office with any questions or concerns.

+Troy Berg, MD

+Revised 4/20

-Troy Berg, MD Chippewa Valley Orthopedics & Sports Medicine 715.832.1400
+Chippewa Valley Orthopedics & Sports Medicine 715.832.1400